 This easy vegan pumpkin bread is a pumpkin spice lover's dream!
 It's quick and easy to whip up in 1 bowl in just minutes and bakes up perfectly moist and delicious every time.
 Pop it in the oven and fill your home with the aroma of pumpkin spice.
 Add chocolate chips or top with my homemade vegan cream cheese frosting for an extra decadent treat!

-- dairy-free, egg-free, and easily made soy and gluten-free as well.
+- This recipe is dairy-free, egg-free, and easily made soy and gluten-free as well.

-- sliceable and doesn’t fall apart and crumble.
+- This bread is sliceable and doesn't fall apart and crumble.

-- packed with 77% of your daily RDA for vitamin A in one slice!
+- It's packed with 77% of your daily RDA for vitamin A in one slice!

-- Pumpkin Puree – 1 can of pumpkin puree (not pumpkin pie filling) You can also use 1 cup of homemade pumpkin puree.
+- Pumpkin Puree - 1 cup of pumpkin puree (not pumpkin pie filling) You can also use 1 cup of homemade pumpkin puree.